Mental Health & Neurodiversity Specialists

 ADHD Assessments for the Whole Family

-At Connected Minds, we recognise that neurodevelopment and mental health exist within relationships, family systems, and shared experiences.
-When a child begins their ADHD journey, it is common for parents to reflect on their own experiences — past and present.
+At Connected Minds, we recognise that neurodevelopment and mental health are shaped within relationships, family systems, and shared experiences.
+When a child begins their ADHD journey, it is common for parents to reflect on their own experiences—both past and present.
 Gaining clarity can be empowering, validating, and deeply connecting for families.

-As part of our commitment to holistic, whānau-centred care, we are pleased to offer ADHD assessments for parents of children and adolescents currently supported by Connected Minds.
-We are also able to provide ADHD assessments and medication support to those without children seen by Connected Minds.
+As part of our commitment to holistic, whānau-centred care, we offer ADHD assessments for parents of children and adolescents currently supported by Connected Minds.
+We also provide ADHD assessments and medication support for adults, whether or not their children are supported by Connected Minds.

 Online Consultations Available Now!